Alex Gordon: Playoff appearances (Back-to-back World Series): 2014–2015

 The Royals qualified for the postseason in 2015.
 Gordon hit a home run off of Luke Gregerson in the ninth inning of Game 3 of the 2015 AL Divisional Series.
-The Royals would go on defeat the Astros in five games, and would defeat the Toronto Blue Jays in the American League Championship Series.
+The Royals would go on defeat the Astros in five games, and would defeat the Toronto Blue Jays in the ALCS.
 Gordon hit .250 in the series against Toronto.
-In Game 1 of the 2015 World Series, Gordon hit a ninth-inning home run off of New York Mets closer Jeurys Familia to tie the game at 4.
+In Game 1 of the World Series, Gordon hit a ninth-inning home run off of New York Mets closer Jeurys Familia to tie the game at 4.
 The Royals would go on to win, 5–4, in 14 innings.
-Gordon became a World Champion when the Royals won the World Series in five games over the Mets, the first World Series won by the Royals since 1985.
+Gordon became a world champion when the Royals won the World Series in five games over the Mets, the first World Series won by the Royals since 1985.
 Combined in the postseason, Gordon hit .241 with 2 homers, 6 RBI and a .775 OPS.
-Gordon, along with all of the Royals, attended the World Series parade and pep rally in downtown Kansas City, Missouri, at Union Station on November 3.
+Gordon, along with all of the Royals, attended the World Series parade and pep rally at Union Station in downtown Kansas City on November 3.

 Later career and retirement: 2016–2020

-Gordon signed a four-year deal worth $72 million to remain with the Royals with a mutual option for the 2020 season on January 6, 2016.
-On May 22, 2016, Gordon collided with Royals' third-baseman Mike Moustakas while chasing a Melky Cabrera pop-up into foul territory down the left field line against the Chicago White Sox.
+Gordon signed a four-year, $72 million contract with the Royals with a mutual option for the 2020 season on January 6, 2016.
+On May 22, Gordon collided with Royals' third-baseman Mike Moustakas while chasing a Melky Cabrera pop-up into foul territory down the left field line against the Chicago White Sox.
 Gordon suffered a scaphoid fracture in his right wrist and was placed on the disabled-list where he missed 29 games.
-He finished 2016 hitting .220/.312/.380 with a career high 148 strikeouts in 445 at-bats.
+He finished 2016 hitting .220/.312/.380 with a career-high 148 strikeouts in 445 at-bats.

 On May 4, 2017, Gordon was hit by a pitch from White Sox's pitcher Derek Holland.
 This was Gordon's 79th career hit by pitch, breaking Mike Macfarlane's franchise record.
 When asked about how he was able to be hit by so many pitches, Gordon responded "[I] don't move."
 While he stated that he did not lean in towards the pitch to give himself a better chance of being hit, Gordon did admit that he had done so during his college career.
-On September 19, Gordon hit the 5,694th home run of the MLB season against Ryan Tepera, breaking the record for the most home runs in an MLB season, with the previous record having been set in the 2000 season.
+On September 19, Gordon hit the 5,694th home run of the MLB season against Ryan Tepera, breaking the record for the most home runs in an MLB season, with the previous record having been set in 2000.
 For the season, he batted .208/.293/.315.
 His .315 slugging percentage in 2017 was the lowest of all qualified major league batters.
-Gordon's defense still provided value to the Royals, as Gordon again won the Gold Glove award.
+Gordon's defense still provided value, as he again won the Gold Glove award.